-- Y Axis Milling: The Y axis milling capabilities allows the engineer more control over the toolpath creation and CNC code output.
+- Y-Axis Milling: The Y-axis milling capabilities allow the engineer more control over the toolpath creation and CNC code output.
 EDGECAM supports plane switching where available on the machine tool and keeps the CNC code to a minimum by outputting arcs as required.

 EDGECAM for B Axis lathes offers the following main features:

 - B Axis positioning on upper turret: allowing more precise and varied approaches to Live Tooling parts giving the engineer a more flexible approach to programming complex components.

 - The B Axis can be programmed to tilt: to any number of angles to allow the many milling options available to tackle any number of features such as Faces, Pockets and Holes.

 - B Axis machining on both the main and sub spindles: maximizes productivity allowing optimum machine performance.
 These features are also supported by our Full Kinematic Simulator with collision detection when using for 4/5 Axis Simultaneous work.
 This provides accurate feedback of the part being cut before release to the actual machine.

 Upper/Lower Turret 4 Axis Turning: The Four Axis turning option in EDGECAM allows major advantages and functionality which is not always easily achieve at the machine control.
 EDGECAM programming techniques allow you to use more than one turret at the same time in the mill-turn programming environment.

 EDGECAM supports the use of Upper and Lower Turret configurations and will support simulation of these including features such as: